Restaurant review: Gili Gulu sushi restaurant, London

 Review of Gili Gulu on London eats

-0 thoughts on “Restaurant review: Gili Gulu sushi restaurant, London”
+0 Replies to “Restaurant review: Gili Gulu sushi restaurant, London”

 1. DO NOT GO NEAR THIS RESTAURANT.
 I had the worst experience EVER.
 Not only did I get shouted at for moving my chair, the incompetent and rude saff couldn’t seem to cope with people ordering what they wanted on the menu rather than going for the dreadful set menu.
 If that’s not enough to put you off, I had my mobile, ipod, purse and credit cards stolen from my bag which was BETWEEN MY FEET.
 Being the only party in there I can only assume that this was the staff.
 I have been back to the ‘restaurant’ twice to ask for CCTV footage and have been literally shouted out of the place in front of customers.
 I cannot believe a place like this can exist.
 Being London, of course there’s nothing I can do and I’m forced to take losing everything of value as ‘one of those things’.
 Avoid this place at all costs.